 Test Data Management is a fundamental aspect of modern software development and testing, ensuring that the right data is available at the right time to support efficient and effective testing efforts.
 By implementing TDM strategies and leveraging its core components, organizations can enhance software quality, reduce costs, and expedite their time-to-market while adhering to data security and compliance standards.

-The Tonic test data platform is a modern TDM solution built for today's engineering organizations, for their complex data ecosystems, and for the CI/CD workflows that require realistic, secure test data in order to run effectively.
-To learn more, explore our product pages, or connect with our team.
+The Tonic test data platform is a modern TDM solution built for today's engineering organizations, their complex data ecosystems, and the CI/CD workflows that require realistic, secure test data in order to run effectively.
+Built with data synthesis at its core, Tonic’s forward-leaning approach to TDM prioritizes workflow automation, performant Cloud solutions and integrations, and generative AI capabilities to optimize your lower environments and accelerate your engineering velocity with quality, compliant test data.
+To learn more, explore our product docs, or connect with our team.